 The app makes everything beyond easy because it integrates with your insurance provider, pharmacy, and labs to ensure all of your information is readily accessible in one place.
 If you have additional problems or need follow-up, you also have the option of direct messaging the doctor and their team with additional questions.

 PlushCare is available in all 50 states and is affiliated with most major health plans.
 However, there is a membership fee in order to use it.
 You pay about $15 per month or roughly $99 a year, plus a fee for your visit with a doctor.
-If you have insurance, the fee is your co-pay, but without it, it’s about $99.
+If you have insurance, the fee is your co-pay.

 Most Convenient: DirectDerm